-On Sunday March 11, 2018, most of America will be setting clocks forward one hour.
+On Sunday November 4, 2018, most of America will be setting clocks back one hour.
 (Way to be rebels, Arizona and Hawaii.)
 It often reopens the annual questions, discussions, and debates around the purpose of Daylight Saving Time.
 Why do we even need it anymore?
 Isn’t it about farmers or something?
 Is it a clock-industry conspiracy to get us to buy timepieces we don’t need?

 We don’t care about any of this.
 Our only focus is the sheer number of clocks that require changing.
 Credit modern technology with making the shift somewhat easier, since cell phones and computers update automatically.
 But there’s always other clocks around the house that need an old fashioned touch -- often the same ones you have to reset when the power goes out.

 We tried to identify every time-keeping device you might have that requires manual attention.
 Even if it’s as simple as flipping the “DST mode” switch to "on" or "off," think of this alphabetized list of 16 time-related items as a way to add a little more sunshine into your life.

 This is probably the first clock you adjust in your bedroom, but what about the other rooms?
 You might even have one in the shower.
 Don’t let them feel left out.

 This used to be really simple back when a car clock was just a clock.
 Now you have to navigate menus, touchscreens, and obtain a degree in computer engineering.
 For the lucky few, your car’s time might update automatically.
 If that’s the case, ignore this tip and carry on down the list, your majesty.

 For coffee lovers, this is very serious business.
 Do you really want to roll out of bed the weekend after losing an hour and not have your coffee ready Monday morning?
 Didn’t think so.